-1.3.3.
+1.4.5.
 Rationale for Pharmacokinetic Sampling

-The sampling schedule that follows the single dose of BGB-DXP593 is designed to capture data at a sufficient number of timepoints to provide a detailed profile of the concentration-time curve, including $C{max}$ , time to maximum observed concentration ( $t{max}$ ), AUC from time zero to the time of the last quantifiable concentration (AUCt), AUCinf, AUC from time zero to Day 29 (AUC0-29), terminal half-life ( $t{1/2}$ ), CL, and Vz.
+The sampling schedule that follows the single dose of BGB-DXP604 or the combination of BGB-DXP604 and BGB-DXP593 is designed to capture data at a sufficient number of timepoints to provide a detailed profile of the concentration-time curve, including C{max} , time to maximum observed concentration (t{max}), AUC from time zero to the time of the last quantifiable concentration (AUC_t), AUC{inf}, AUC from time zero to Day 29 (AUC0-29), terminal half-life ($t{1/2}$), CL, and Vz.

-1.4.
+1.5.
 Benefit-Risk Assessment

-This is a first-in-human study and the side effects of BGB-DXP593 in humans are unknown.
+This is a FIH study for BGB-DXP604 and the side effects of BGB-DXP604 in humans are unknown.